 According to modern theatre theories, an audience is something on which performers act.
 Audience members are participants in postmodern theatre, with actors and audience members frequently interacting and co-creating the theatrical experience.
 Furthermore, postmodern theatre theory recognizes that each person experiences theatre through the lens of his or her own unique feelings and life experiences, making it difficult to arrive at a single universal truth.

 Culture, society, and history are all incorporated into postmodern theatre.
-Stuff Happens, a book about the Iraq war David Hare, exemplifies these principles.
+Stuff Happens, a book about the Iraq war by David Hare, exemplifies these principles.
 The National Theatre in London hosted the premiere of Stuff Happens on September 1, 2004.
 The play, which Hare refers to as a history play, is a documentary-style production that stars George Bush, Donald Rumsfeld, Colin Powell, and British Prime Minister Tony Blair, among others.
 While much of the play is based on Hare’s imagination, he does incorporate some real-life media comments and speeches into the play’s dialogue.